maravelias/myoperations-devops/README.md

 - `postgres-data`, `sonar-db-data`, `sonar-data`, `sonar-extensions`, `prometheus-data`, `grafana-storage`, `loki-data`, `pgadmin-data`

 Remove named volumes only if you want to reset state (see “Recreate from scratch”).
+Keycloak persistence is part of the shared `postgres-data` volume, so wiping it also removes the `keycloak` database/user.

 Compose project name
 - This stack sets the Compose project name to `myoperations-local-stack` (see `name:` in `local-dev/docker-compose.yml`).